 Not only should the mask fit correctly, but it also needs to be comfortable.
 Think of it this way: if you’re going to use something for eight hours each night, it has to feel right – without exceptions.
 The following steps will help you get the proper fit:

 1. It should fit comfortably in all positions

-Check your CPAP to make sure it fits comfortably both when you’re sleeping and sitting upright.
+Check your CPAP to make sure it fits comfortably, both when you’re sleeping and sitting upright.
 You should check for air leaks in both positions.
-Also, check the fit at various air pressures, and while in different positions while lying on the bed: side-to-side, on your back, on your stomach, etc. If adjusting the headgear doesn’t resolve air leaks, then the mask isn’t a good fit.
+Also, check the fit at various air pressures and while in different positions lying on the bed: on both sides, on your back, on your stomach, etc. If adjusting the headgear doesn’t resolve air leaks, then the mask isn’t a good fit.

 3. Get the proper fit before you go to bed

 It’s easier to get the proper fit during daylight hours, before you become tired.
 In most cases, finding the perfect fit is simply a matter of a few adjustments.
 Finding the right fit typically becomes second nature the more you become accustomed to your mask.

 4. Your fit depends on a variety of issues

 Sleep technologists will fit your CPAP according to a variety of factors, including whether you’re a mouth breather or nose breather or if you have a history of nasal obstruction, an elongated soft palate, or jaw that’s recessed further than it should be.
 All are factors that go into determining if you need a full face mask or a nasal CPAP device.